Nish0501/german-energy-forecasting/Project_Plan.md

 ### Project Deliverables
 - A clean, prepared dataset for modeling.
 - A predictive model for forecasting.
-- An interactive dashboard in Power BI.
+- An interactive dashboard in Power BI.pip install git-filter-repo